oceanprotocol/docs/content/concepts/ocean-tokens.md

 ### Buy or Sell Ethereum Mainnet Ocean Tokens

-You can buy or sell Ethereum Mainnet Ocean Tokens via any exchange that lists them.
-See the official list of exchanges below.

-You could also make a deal with someone where you send them something and they send you some Ocean Tokens in return (or vice versa).
-Ethereum Mainnet Ocean Tokens are standard ERC-20 tokens, so any software that can send ERC-20 tokens can be used (e.g. [wallet software](/concepts/wallets/) such as MetaMask).

-### Official List of Exchanges

-An always up-to-date _official list_ of exchanges which listed Ethereum Mainnet Ocean Tokens (OCEAN) can be found on the [Ocean Token page on our website](https://oceanprotocol.com/token#balance).
+You can buy or sell Ethereum Mainnet Ocean Tokens (OCEAN) via any exchange that lists them.
+An always up-to-date _official list_ of exchanges can be found on the [Ocean Token page on our website](https://oceanprotocol.com/token#balance).

 ## Pacific Network Ocean Tokens